Osteoarthritis: What happens in the hip joint?

 • Weight reduction to relieve the joint

-Operative therapy of osteoarthritis on the hip:
+Surgical treatment of osteoarthritis of the hip:

 MAKE AN APPOINTMENT?